Zakaria9375/quiz-app-angular/README.md

 ### Accessibility

 This app has been crafted with a focus on accessibility, utilizing the Accessibility Linter, IBM Equal Access Accessibility Checker extension, and WCAG extension to adhere to accessibility best practices.
-Key features include: Zooming, Keyboard-only navigation, Static code analysis, Aria rules compliance, and semantic HTML.
+Key features include: Zooming, Keyboard-only navigation, Static code analysis, Aria rules compliance, and Semantic HTML.

 ### Unit Testing